-There are a number of methods to assess the technical condition of a traction battery [25-27].
-The optimal operation of traction battery managed by an energy storage management system is usually predictive and based on the knowledge the SOC of the battery [28, 29].
+There are several methods to assess the technical condition of a traction battery [25-27].
+The optimal operation of a traction battery managed by an energy storage management system is usually predictive and based on the knowledge SOC of the battery [28, 29].

 In this work, the technical condition of the batteries is assessed based on the analysis of many years of data recorded every day of trolleybus operation - historical data.
-The main goal, however, is to test the usability of the LINQ technology in processing of traction data from a trolleybus.
+The main goal, however, is to test the usability of the LINQ technology in processing traction data from a trolleybus.

-Taking into account the well-known fact that the dynamics of the battery charging state depends on the loss of capacity, the authors decided to particularly analyse the "Catenary mode" states of trolleybus operation.
+Taking into account the well-known fact that the dynamics of the battery charging state depend on the loss of capacity, the authors decided to specifically analyze the "Catenary mode" states of trolleybus operation.
 In this mode, the battery is charged with a current depending on the SOC value of the traction battery.
-It was assumed that the dynamics of the state of charge depends on the loss of battery capacity.
+It was assumed that the dynamics of the state of charge depend on the loss of battery capacity.